ktanigawa/JQuery_Demo_Tree_Traversal/README.md

 ###The Dom tree

 The DOM tree is a representation of a complex structure such as a html page.
   It is named a "tree structure" because of its visual likeness to that of a actual tree.
 Even though the chart is generally upside down, with the "root" at the top and the "leaves" at the bottom.
 It still works as a nice visual.
 The tree's leaves in our case are your html tags and any objects stored in them.
 The specific term for these tags are **`nodes`**.
 These nodes are your **div, h, p, a tags etc.** The tree is very useful to us.
 Especially when working with html pages.
-It is very easy to get lost in your html page if you dont know the exact location of your tags at a given moment.
+It is very easy to get lost in your html page if you dont know the exact location of your tags at a given moment especially when you forget  to indent.
 It also makes styling css almost imposible (at least for me).
   In JQuery there's a surplus amount of functions to traverse throughout the tree as it is represented and gone through linearly.(Up and Down)

   ![alt tag](https://github.com/yukio808/JQuery_Demo_Tree_Traversal/blob/master/public/images/dom_tree%20(1).gif)